AutomationML/AMLEngine2.1/Documentation/Aml.Engine.AmlObjects/DocumentVersions/DocumentIdentifierAttributeName.md

 DocumentVersions.DocumentIdentifierAttributeName Field
 ======================================================
-AutomationML 2.1 APIThe document identifier attribute name used in the Document element
+The document identifier attribute name used in the Document element

   **Namespace:**  [Aml.Engine.AmlObjects][1]
   **Assembly:**  AML.Engine (in AML.Engine.dll)